 Jamile is now driven to share her knowledge and experience to create a greater social impact.
 She also serves as a board member of Women in Mining Canada, a leading organization for women in mining, which envisions an industry that fosters, promotes and empowers women.
 She holds a Project Management Professional designation, a Master’s Certificate in Project Management, and a Bachelor of Engineering degree.

-Glenn Mullan is the 36th President of the Prospectors & Developers of Canada (PDAC).
+Felix Lee is the 37th President of the Prospectors & Developers Association of Canada.